 The westernised world is dominated by two legal systems, the common law and the civil law.
 Within the EU, the common law is represented by two of the 28 Member States, the United Kingdom and (the Republic of) Ireland.
-The United Kingdom is however, splintered between the common law states of England, Wales (which has partly devolved government) and Northern Ireland and the on the other hand the civilian inspired Scotland.
+The United Kingdom is however, splintered between the common law states of England, Wales (which has partly devolved government) and Northern Ireland and on the other hand the civilian inspired Scotland.
 Scottish law is uncodified and instead relies heavily on the works of institutional writers and retains a very distinctive terminology, but it is also strongly influenced by English law – though without equity and the trust.
 Persistence of Scots law is guaranteed by the Treaty of Union.
 Scottish law is so distinctive that special treatment is required.
-The Real Property and Tenlaw projects both treated Scotland as a separate country.
+The Real Property and TENLAW projects both treated Scotland as a separate country.
 Had it been essential to stick to one questionnaire per Member State, the property systems of England and Scotland are so different that it would have been necessary to give more weighting to the United Kingdom in terms of funding and length of responses.
 It must be recognised that this creates a bias in favour of the British systems, which may appear hard to justify in a Spain divided between the (civilian) Civil Codes of Castile and Catalonia.

 There is a real risk that Brexit will provide a retreat into parochialism or, in the legal world, a reassertion of our familial grouping with American and Commonwealth states and a clubbing together of civilian states across the continent.
 Possible effects include: